 These are my recommendations for where to eat in Le Marais, depending on your budget and tastes.

-Boulangeries – For a delicious baguette, croissant, pastry or sandwich, head to one of my two favorite boulangeries in Le Marais: Miss Manon and Au Levain du Marais.
+For a delicious baguette, croissant, pastry, or sandwich, head to one of my two favorite bakeries in Le Marais: Miss Manon and Au Levain du Marais.
 Both are high quality, yet affordable.

-Markets – For browsing a Parisian market, head to the famous Marché des Enfants Rouges for fresh fruits, vegetables, meats and cheeses.
+For browsing a Parisian market, head to the famous Marché des Enfants Rouges for fresh fruits, vegetables, meats, and cheeses.

-Fine Dining – For an upscale meal in Le Marais, head to the highly-rated L’Ambroisie.
+For an upscale meal in Le Marais, head to the highly-rated Michelin-starred L’Ambroisie restaurant.

 Le Marais Bars